There is only one possible end. We are monsters. I don’t like monsters.

 *Flight to Hong Kong (1956) Aram Katcher as Lobero

-Aram Katcher as Lobero shows no visible interest in women, though with his financial success and his taste for fine things, he should be surrounded with a flock of lady friends.
+Aram Katcher as Lobero shows no visible interest in women, though, with his financial success and his taste for fine things, he should be surrounded by a flock of lady friends.
 He aesthetically adores their beauty, but that’s where it seems to end.
 He calls Tony ( Rory Calhoun) Tonito and stares at him with great affection.
 He has a similar kind of persona as Peter Lorre, impish and effeminate.

 *The Wild Party (1956) Jay Robinson as GAGE FREEPOSTER